 Introduction to QtracW

-QtracW is a flexible, stimulus response data acquisition program with averaging and threshold tracking facilities, for studies of human nerves in vivo, but also used for microneurography, muscle excitability testing and cortical excitability testing with transcranial magnetic stimulation.
-It is most appropriate for experiments in which the excitability or response varies slowly with time, either due to changes in the stimulus parameters or to an externally initiated treatment, and the data of primary interest are the changes in selected parameters (threshold, amplitude, latency, etc.) of the response with time.
+QtracW is a flexible, stimulus-response data acquisition program with averaging, threshold-tracking and latency-tracking facilities, originally written for studies of human nerves in vivo, but also used for microneurography, muscle excitability testing and cortical excitability testing with transcranial magnetic stimulation.
+It is most appropriate for experiments in which the excitability or response of the preparation varies slowly with time, either due to programmed changes in the stimulus or to an externally initiated treatment, and the data of primary interest are the changes in selected parameters (threshold, amplitude, latency, etc.) of the response with time.
 All or selected raw response waveforms can also be recorded, enabling the time course of additional response parameters to be calculated after the recording is finished.
 QTrac (which became QtracW when adapted for Windows) comprises separate stimulation and plotting programs, QTracS and QTracP, both written in Visual Basic 6.0, which have the same mode of operation and share many of the same facilities.

 Compatible DAQ Hardware

-National Instruments DAQ interfaces are recommended for use with QtracW software.
-Please consult the QtracW users manual for further details on specific models.
+National Instruments DAQ interfaces are recommended for use with QtracW software (see below).
+Please consult the QtracW users manual for the latest details on specific models.

 The most recent version of QtracW software can be freely downloaded from the QtracW FTP site (login details available from Digitimer upon request).
 After 50 days evaluation QtracW will only function through use of a USB hardware dongle/key which is provided once a licence has been purchased from Digitimer.
 All new licences are activated for 3 years.